The Online Revolution

 There is some evidence that people are buying legal services online today and that it is set to rise.
 In a Allen & Overy survey (May 2014) of corporate buyers of legal services looking at ‘new legal service models’ they asked participants for their current use and future preferences for different models over the next five years.
 The results for ‘online legal services’ came out at 28% for current use (as at May 2014) and they anticipate their use of online legal services will rise to 37% in five years time.
 (Their definition of online legal services is ‘standardised legal advice only available online, often available as a subscription service).

-The Legal Services Board have published on their website that: Research into individual consumers found that the use of the internet for advice seeking was steadily increasing from 4% in the 2001 survey to 11% in the 2004 survey to 16% in the 2006-9 survey.
+Back in the early 2000 the Legal Services Board website showed: Research into individual consumers found that the use of the internet for advice seeking was steadily increasing from 4% in the 2001 survey to 11% in the 2004 survey to 16% in the 2006-9 survey.
 However in 2010 there was no evidence of widespread use of technology in the way that these commentators envisage.

 At Select Legal Systems Limited we have certainly seen a significant uptake amongst our client base of law firms wanting to offer digital services to their clients over the last 5 years via our Case Tracker module across a wide range of consumer legal service areas.